d3s-trento/contiki-uwb/README.md

  year = {2018},
 }
 ```

+A research paper about our Glossy and Crystal implementations for DW1000 has been accepted for publishing at EWSN'2020.

+* **Concurrent Transmissions for Multi-hop Communication on Ultra-wideband Radios**.
+Diego Lobba, Matteo Trobinger, Davide Vecchia, Timofei Istomin, Gian Pietro Picco (University of Trento).

 ## License
 This port makes use of low-level drivers provided by DecaWave and STMicroelectronics.
 These drivers are licensed on a separate terms.